noamross/jekyll-site/_posts/2012-11-19-editing-csv-files-in-r.md

     #' Use the data editor for a CSV file
     #'
     #' This function loads a CSV file, lets the user edit it in the native data
-    #' editor, then re-saves it, prompting the user for a new name if desired.
+    #' editor, then re-saves it, prompting the user for a new file name if
+    #' desired.
     #'
     fix.csv <- function(file, new.name=TRUE, sep=",", comment.char="") {
       tmpframe <- read.csv(file, sep=sep,quote="", colClasses="character",